Wentz’s Church School/Lederach’s Seminary/Metz’s One Room Schoolhouse #4

 1899-1900 Isaiah M Stover (Mary Z Bean, assistant teacher)

 1901-1902 Emma Seipt

-(Louisa Phipps assistant she later resigned and Mary Snyder took her place)
+(Louisa Phipps, assistant teacher, later resigned.
+Mary Snyder took her place.)

 1903-1904 Mary A Nyce